pienaaranker/skillsapp-nextjs/prd.md

 Curriculum Generation Flow:
 User requests a curriculum for a skill.
 Frontend sends a request to the backend API, including the selected skill and either the predefined experience level or the results from the custom quiz.
-Backend calls the Gemini API with a carefully crafted prompt including the skill and experience level (or quiz results for custom).
+Backend calls the Gemini API (through the proxy at `https://proxy-chi-plum.vercel.app/`) with a carefully crafted prompt including the skill and experience level (or quiz results for custom).
 Gemini searches the web and generates a structured curriculum (e.g., an array of modules, each with steps and resource links).
 Backend receives the curriculum data, potentially saves it to Supabase, and sends it to the frontend.
 Frontend displays the curriculum to the user.